Individual Therapy

 Change happens when we take full responsibility for how we want to live.

 Change can’t happen without taking a risk.
 There are no guarantees in life.
 Yet staying stuck in the same place is extremely costly.
-Therapy invites you to face your fears and step into the unknown, for this is your opportunity to create something new.
+Therapy invites you to face your fears and step into the unknown, for this is an opportunity to create something new.

 Therapeutic Values Statement